-Allergic rhinitis is estimated to affect 60 million people in the United States and its prevalence is increasing.
+Allergic rhinitis is estimated to affect 60 million people in the U.S. and its prevalence is increasing.

-Allergic rhinitis affects between 10% and 30% of adults and as many as 40% of children.
+Allergic rhinitis affects between 10-30% of adults and as many as 40% of children.

 Allergic rhinitis, also called hay fever, is caused by an allergy to various plants, pollens and molds.
 When symptoms appear during an allergy season, it is referred to as seasonal allergic rhinitis.
 When symptoms are present year-round, it is called perennial allergic rhinitis.
 This may be caused by allergies to animal dander, indoor mold, dust mite or cockroaches.

 - Itchy and watery eyes